 Do you believe a prosecutor or a normal prosecutor would find that as something that is a chargeable offense?

-Yeah, I d the reason I hesitated on your last question, Sean, is I've always thought that Mrs. Clinton's motive was to conceal the degree to which the State Department was put in the service of the Clinton Foundation when she was at the State Department.
+Yeah, the reason I hesitated on your last question, Sean, is I've always thought that Mrs. Clinton's motive was to conceal the degree to which the State Department was put in the service of the Clinton Foundation when she was at the State Department.

-But there was an intent to avoid to destroy evidence.
+But there was an intent to avoid to destroy evidence?

 Yeah, I think there was an intent to destroy government records, which you're not allowed to do.

-And besides obstruction to justice, it's it's a it's a crime in and of itself standing alone to destroy government records.
+And besides obstruction to justice, it's a crime in and of itself standing alone to destroy government records, regardless of whether they're connected to a judicial proceeding.

 All right.